|

 "Golden Eye" mine.
 After his arrival, Chan is met by San Francisco police lieutenant Mike Ruark who is working undercover

 for the government.
-Ruark is there to investigate large amounts of gold ore that are suddenly flooding the market, and after
+Ruark is there to investigate large amounts of gold ore that are suddenly flooding the market, and

-mine is suddenly producing so much gold that it is now one of the country's richest.
+how Manning's mine is suddenly producing so much gold that it is now one of the country's richest.

-Posing as a dealer in oriental
+Posing as a dealer

-in bandages.
+head completely wrapped in bandages.

-Returning to the dude ranch, Chan finds assayer Talbot Bartlett, who, years ago, had played on the same
+Returning to the dude ranch, Chan finds assayer Talbot Bartlett, who, years ago,

-high school baseball team in Honolulu as the detective's number one son.
-Bartlett tells Chan that he has been assaying some
+had played on the same high school baseball team in Honolulu as the detective's number one son.
+Bartlett tells Chan

-of the gold coming from the Golden Eye mine.
-Evelyn Manning, unaware of the mine's recent tremendous productivity, tells Bartlett
+that he has been assaying some of the gold coming from the Golden Eye mine.
+Evelyn Manning, unaware of the mine's recent

-that the nursing sister, Sister Teresa, whom Driscoll has hired from the nearby mission, is strange, and uncommunicative.
+tremendous productivity, tells Bartlett that the nursing sister, Sister Teresa, whom Driscoll has hired from the nearby mission,

-Pete, an independent miner, who has secretly gained access to the Golden Eye mine via a tunnel dug from his shack,
+Pete, an independent miner, who has secretly gained access to the Golden Eye mine

-which is located near the mine, brings a sample of ore for assaying.
-Bartlett tells him that it is worthless, and, after Pete
+via a tunnel dug from his shack, which is located near the mine, brings a sample of ore for assaying.
+Bartlett tells

-admits as to where he obtained it, Chan arranges to meet the miner at his shack to take him to the hidden tunnel.
-However,
+him that it is worthless, and, after Pete admits as to where he obtained it, Chan arranges to meet the miner at his shack

-when Chan, Tommy, and Birmingham arrive at the shack, Pete is not there.
 As the trio enters the mine, they find Pete's body

 CONCLUSION:

-Later, back at the dude ranch, Lt.
-Ruark tells Chan
+back at the dude ranch, Lt.
+Ruark tells Chan that Driscoll has a criminal record.
+Chan also discovers that Manning's

-been smuggling gold out of Mexico, where the price of gold is much less than in the United States, and selling it at a much
+nurse is a fake.
+Chan later finds that Driscoll has been smuggling gold out of Mexico, where the price of gold is much

-higher price north of the border.
-With his scheme at stake, Driscoll wants Manning and everyone else out of the way so that
+Driscoll wants Manning and everyone else out of the way so that his illegal operation can continue.

-When Chan, Tommy, and Birmingham return to the mine, Birmingham stumbles upon
+and Birmingham return to the mine, Birmingham stumbles upon another body that turns out to be Manning.
+They all return

-another body that turns out to be Manning.
-They all return to the Manning house where the detective begins to remove the bandages
+to the Manning house where the detective begins to remove the bandages from the patient's head.
+The patient suddenly

-from the patient's head.
-The patient suddenly begins to scream, and Sister Teresa rushes in, gun drawn, just as Chan reveals
+begins to scream, and Sister Teresa rushes in, gun drawn, just as Chan reveals the patient to be Mrs. Driscoll.
+After

-the patient to be Mrs. Driscoll.
-After Evelyn struggles with and subdues Teresa, has to break the news to her that her father
+Evelyn struggles with and subdues Teresa, has to break the news to her that her father is dead.

-Driscoll then enters the room and draws his gun, but Tommy outsmarts him from behind, pretending that he
+the room and draws his gun, but Tommy outsmarts him from behind, pretending that he has a gun.
+Tommy then tells his

-has a gun.
-Tommy then tells his father that he has received a telephone call from the Mexican police, informing him that they
+father that he has received a telephone call from the Mexican police, informing him that they have stopped the next shipment

-have stopped the next shipment of gold at the border.
-Driscoll tries to escape, but he is shot dead by Bartlett, who is captured
+of gold at the border.
+Driscoll tries to escape, but he is shot dead by Bartlett, who is captured by Chan and revealed

-by Chan and revealed as the real brains behind the entire gold smuggling operation.
+as the real brains behind the entire gold smuggling operation.

 NOTES: The working title of this film was

 The Mystery of the Golden Eye.
 The opening title card reads: Charlie Chan in "The Golden Eye".
-The Call Bureau
+The Call

-Jean Wong, and Tom Tyler are also listed in the cast, but they do not appear in the finished film.
+Richard Loo, Barbara Jean Wong, and Tom Tyler are also listed in the cast, but they do not appear in the finished film.

 Adapted from: AMERICAN FILM INSTITUTE CATALOG - Within Our Gates: Ethnicity in American